Facts About Environment-Friendly Organic Fabrics

-Organic means environment-friendly or eco-friendly.
+Organic refers to environment-friendly or eco-friendly.
 Organic produce should follow strict guidelines set by the organic certification boards.

 The important factors for organic cultivation are -